 The following table sets forth certain information about our director nominees as of the date of this Proxy Statement.
-There is no family relationship between any director, executive officer or person nominated to become a director.
+There is no family relationship between any director or executive officer.
 The Board of Directors provides a process for stockholders to send communications to the Board of Directors.
 See "Corporate Governance-Communications with the Board of Directors and Audit Committee."
 The business address for each nominee for matters regarding AGM is Apollo Global Management, Inc., 9 West 57th Street, 42nd Floor, New York, New York 10019.

 Marc Rowan is a Co-Founder and the Chief Executive Officer of AGM.
-He currently serves on the boards of directors of AGM, AHL and Athora Holding Ltd. ("Athora"), a strategic liabilities platform that acquires or reinsures blocks of insurance business in the German and broader European life insurance market.
+He currently serves on the boards of directors of AGM and AHL.
 He is also a member of AGM's and AHL's board executive committees.
 Currently, Mr. Rowan is Chair of the Board of Advisors of the Wharton School of Business at the University of Pennsylvania.
 In addition, he is involved in public policy and is an initial funder and contributor to the development of the Penn Wharton Budget Model, a nonpartisan research initiative which provides analysis of public policy's fiscal impact.
 An active philanthropist and civically engaged, Mr. Rowan is Chair of the Board of UJA-Federation of New York, the world's largest local philanthropy helping 4.5 million people annually while funding a network of nonprofits in New York, Israel, and 70 countries.
 He is also a founding member and Chair of Youth Renewal Fund and Vice Chair of Darca, Israel's top educational network operating 47 schools with over 27,000 students throughout Israel's most diverse and under-served communities.
 He is an Executive Committee member of the Civil Society Fellowship, a partnership of ADL and the Aspen Institute, designed to empower the next generation of community leaders and problem solvers.
 Mr. Rowan graduated summa cum laude from the University of Pennsylvania's Wharton School of Business with a B.S. and an M.B.A. in Finance.
 Mr. Rowan's extensive financial background and expertise in making and managing investments enhance the breadth of experience of AGM's board of directors.